BLuglio/works-single-view-api/README.md

 # works-single-view-api

 This is the repository for the second part of the test assigned to me by BMAT.

-Once started, the software:

-processes every csv file inside the data directory waits for new csv files created inside the same directory Further details regarding the file processing are provided in the answers section.
+I used `flask` as web server exposing its api with the `flask-restful` module.
+The software is designed to work with the same database used in the first part of the assignment

 ## Dev Dependencies